Environmental Public Health Tracking: Glossary of Terms

 LATE FETAL DEATH - A fetus that is not alive at birth but has gestated at least 28 weeks.

-LEAD POISONING - For children lead poisoning is defined as a blood lead level of at least 5mcg/dL.
-For adults, it is defined as a blood lead level of at least 25mcg/dL.
+LEAD POISONING - For children, lead poisoning is defined as a blood lead level of at least 5 micrograms/deciliter (µg/dL).
+For adults, it is defined as a blood lead level of at least 25 µg/dL

-LEGEND (MAPS) - The reference area on a map that lists and explains the colors, symbols, line patterns, shadings, and annotation used on the map.
-The legend often includes the scale, origin, orientation, and other map information.
+LEGEND - The reference area on a map that lists and explains the colors, symbols, line patterns, shadings, and annotation used on the map.

-LIVE BIRTH - A fetus which is alive after leaving the body of its mother.
+LIVE BIRTH - A fetus that is alive after leaving the body of its mother.

 NEONATAL - The neonatal period starts at birth and ends at 28 full days after birth.

 NITROGEN OXIDES (NOx) - The generic term for a group of highly reactive gases, all of which contain nitrogen and oxygen in varying amounts.
-Many nitrogen oxides are colorless and odorless.
-However, one common nitrogen oxide – that is, nitrogen dioxide (NO2) – can mix with other particles in the air and appear reddish-brown.
+Many nitrogen oxides cannot be seen.
+However, one common nitrogen oxide, nitrogen dioxide (NO2), can mix with other particles in the air and appear reddish-brown.
+Some nitrogen oxides smell sweet or harsh.

 NUMERATOR - The top number in a fraction or ratio.